-Whatever you do the most becomes your brain’s default, something it can do on autopilot.
+Whatever you do the most becomes your brain’s default course, one it can fly on autopilot.
 This rule of neuroscience applies to the good habits and unhappy ones such as feeling despair and hopelessness.

-The right-side amygdala, a component of your brain’s limbic system, serves as a sentinel.
-It’s going to cause you problems when you try to break from the norm.
-Your subconscious brain functions are very concerned with survival, for obvious reasons.
-As far as your “automatic” brain is concerned, the food, shelter, and mates you enjoy come from money.
+Your brain, especially the amygdala, is very concerned with survival, for obvious reasons.
+As far as your “automatic” brain firmware is concerned, the food, shelter, and mates you enjoy come from money.
 That money comes from having a conventional job.
 If you quit a corporate job, you won’t have money, and therefore, you won’t have food, shelter, or mates.

-This reasoning certainly is primal, but it’s still a part of the firmware in our brains.
-You can give it an override, but doing that requires a little neuroscience.
+You can override this default survival skepticism, but doing so requires knowing the mechanisms of how and why your brain works this way.
 The better you understand what is happening chemically in your brain, the easier you can control it.

 First, you’ve got to get control of the automatic brain functions that are stopping you from making a big change and jumping into the unknown.

-Next, you’ve got to have a good plan — and a gig.
+Next, you’ve got to have a good plan — and a gig for earning an income on your own terms.
 Escaping the Rat Race doesn’t necessarily mean going to live in the wild (although, homesteading is an option).
 You’re always going to need some money.
 The secret is to earn enough of a location-independent living that doesn’t require selling all of your time to someone by default.
 Working online (either for a remote company or self employed as a digital nomad) is more popular than ever.
 Bandwidth and technology are accessible enough that anyone can live and work remotely now.